The scalability and economics of delivering Citrix Virtual App and Desktop services on Azure

 The instance types used for testing were configured with standard storage rather than more expensive SSD storage for the system drive on the virtual machine.
 Because the instance types with SSD storage have smaller ephemeral disks where the page file is stored, even though the disks were faster, the scalability was lower because the instance did not have enough swapfile space available to support the need virtual memory under a higher load.

-At the disk sizes that we are using, the HDD and SDD disks have very similar IOPS performance (500).
+At the disk sizes that we are using, the HDD and SDD disks have similar IOPS performance (500).
 While the SSD disks have a more consistent performance, the additional cost is not always justified.

 We decided then to consider the Machine Creation Services I/O (MCSIO) cache, as a way to achieve SSD-like performance with the larger standard disks.
 The tests were completed using the Citrix VDA version 1903.1 and Windows Server 2016 on a D5_v2 (16 vCPU, 56 GB of RAM) instance type.
 The chart below shows the increase in user density gained by enabling the MCSIO cache with the Knowledge worker load.

-When the operating system disk has no MCSIO cache enabled, the VSImax User score was 61 on 128 GB HDD, 74 on a 64 GB SSD disk and 75 on a 128 GB SSD disk.
+When the operating system disk has no MCSIO cache enabled, the VSImax User score was 61 on a 128 GB HDD, 74 on a 64 GB SSD disk and 75 on a 128 GB SSD disk.
 Enabling the MCSIO cache on a standard HDD disk actually provided better performance than an SSD, with a 4 GB cache enabled on the 64 GB HDD the score increased to 76 and with a 2 GB cache the score increased slightly more to 77.
 The loss of the additional user between the 4 GB and 2 GB cache sizes is attributed to the additional RAM being used for the cache and not available for user workload.

 While MCSIO contributes to a lower cost per user per hour, that number is not significant on its own.
 The real impact of MCSIO can be ascertained when looking at the end user experience.
 The graph below shows the average response time drop when using MCSIO.

 If user experience is a driving factor when considering performance, we recommend enabling the MCSIO cache.
 When enabled, the recommendation is to use a standard disk with the 2GB cache since it provides the best improvement without affecting user density.
-However, the MCSIO cache must not be enabled on virtual machines that are memory constrained, such as the F or FS series instance types that are optimized for compute but have very low memory-to-cpu core ratios.
+However, the MCSIO cache must not be enabled on virtual machines that are memory constrained, such as the F or FS series instance types that are optimized for compute but have low memory-to-cpu core ratios.

 How does Windows 10 Multisession scalability compare to Windows Server OS?